kyma-project/btp-manager/README.md

 - Kubernetes cluster (you can use [k3d](https://k3d.io))

 ## Install BTP Manager locally

 Use the following commands to run the BTP Manager controller from your host.
-All the `make` commands refer to [Makefile](./Makefile) in the `operator` directory.
+Both `make` commands refer to [Makefile](./Makefile) in the `operator` directory.

 ```sh
 make install